 Since then we have continued to grow our support locally, nationally and internationally.

 We have had success in grant and trust fundraising as well as increased fundraising from FOP families, friends and the public.
 We continue to grow and are regularly chosen as “charity of the year” by organisations when put forward.
-Since our charity began, we have raised over £700,000 to support the research to find a treatment and cure, and to support the families affected by FOP.
+Since our charity began, we have raised over £1.7 million to support the research to find a treatment and cure, and to support the families affected by FOP.

 We continue to raise awareness of FOP to aid early diagnosis which can help to prevent often-devastating progression of the condition.
 We strive to meet our annual fundraising target, which brings its own challenges.
 We also work to support families living with FOP, and to continue bringing the FOP community together.

 FOP Friends was founded by Chris and Helen who, when their little boy was diagnosed with FOP aged just 13 months, had no support, no information and nowhere to turn.
 Along with the support of their family, friends and other FOP families, they built FOP Friends into a nationally and internationally respected charity.

 FOP Friends works alongside the excellent FOP team at the Royal National Orthopaedic Hospital, the FOP Research team at the University of Oxford, and other international FOP patient organisations.

 Annually, FOP Friends are invited to the Vice-Chancellor’s Circle Dinner in recognition of their continued contribution to the FOP research fund at the University.

 In 2017, FOP Friends were runners up in the Altrincham Chamber of Business Small Charity Awards.
 In 2018, Helen and Chris were recognised by 10 Downing Street as Points of Light for their volunteering efforts for FOP Friends.